-Our people are vital stakeholders and we have dedicated a specific pillar to them; we recognise that they play an important role in helping us achieve our Fashion Footprint vision.
+Our employees are vital stakeholders and we have dedicated a specific pillar to them; we recognise that they play an important role in helping us achieve our Fashion Footprint vision.
 This year we conducted another head office employee survey and launched our first ever employee survey for retail staff focusing on the work of Fashion Footprint.
 The feedback from this engagement has provided us with valuable insights that are already shaping the way we conduct activities and communicate them with colleagues.
-Our retail colleagues relish the opportunity to support Fashion Footprint and have moved forward again this year with their own campaign to further reduce our stores’ carbon footprint this year.
-The success of our charity fundraising each year also rests on the enthusiasm and involvement of our people.
+Our retail colleagues remain hugely committed to Fashion Footprint and have moved forward again this year with their own campaign to further reduce our stores’ carbon footprint this year.
+The success of our charity fundraising each year also rests on the enthusiasm and commitment of our head office employees.

 2. SUPPLIERS, THEIR FACTORIES AND FACTORY WORKERS

 This group of stakeholders is particularly vital to our activities within the Our Products pillar.
 Many of our ethical trading projects rely on their transparency and willingness to work together on tangible progress and improvements for workers in our supply chain.

-Knowing that the topics we cover in Fashion Footprint are important to our customers is one of the key drivers for this work.
+Knowing that the topics we cover in Fashion Footprint is increasingly important to our customers is one of the key drivers for this work.
 We want our customers to be confident we trade ethically and with consideration for our environmental impacts.
-Contact from customers, usually via email, ensures we can reflect their interests and concerns when we are carrying out Fashion Footprint initiatives.
+Contact from customers – usually via email and social media – ensures we can reflect their interests and concerns when we are carrying out Fashion Footprint initiatives.

 4. TRADE UNIONS, GOVERNMENTS, NGOs, CAMPAIGNING GROUPS AND STUDENTS

-This is the most diverse group of stakeholders we work with and can be seen broadly as civil society and government.
+This is the most diverse group of stakeholders we work with and can be broadly seen as civil society and government.
 All input and feedback from this group has a significant impact on our work.
 This year, as with others, we have been busy working with various members of this group.
-We have joined with other retailers to sign the joint Accord on Fire and Building Safety in Bangladesh and remain committed to the on-going pledges it encompasses.

 5. OTHER RETAILERS AND BRANDS